 E. The Program will provide workshops based upon assessment of employee's needs.

-Any employee, family member/significant other, can arrange a confidential appointment to see the Coordinator/Counselor by calling (212) 217-5600.
+Any employee, family member/significant other, can arrange a confidential appointment to see the EAP Coordinator and the EAP Counselor by calling (212) 217-5600.
 Voice mail is connected 24 hours a day, and messages are retrieved daily.
 All efforts will be made to provide an appointment within a week of the initial phone contact.
-If the situation is an emergency, employee, family member, or significant other should identify it as such.
+If the situation is an emergency, the employee, family member, or significant other should identify it as such.